-Are you ready to start enjoying the benefits of A+ Content?
-If so, below are tips on how to best utilize A+ Content to maximize your sales.
+Are you ready to start enjoying the benefits of EBC?
+If so, learn how to get started below.

 Consider combining detailed product images with lifestyle photography, like Hydro Flask.
 The product images answer common customer questions while the lifestyle photography tells the brand’s story and communicates its unique feel.
 With any product photography, focus on good lighting, clean lines, minimal clutter, and embracing your brand’s image.
 Use real humans in lifestyle photos when it makes sense, highlight key features of your product, and emphasize your product’s versatility.

-A+ Content allows you to format your photos in 12 different modules, including comparison charts, image highlights, and image and text overlay.
-Taking advantage of these modules—and following our product photography tips—can help you make the best of A+ Content.
+Enhanced Brand Content allows you to format your photos in 12 different modules, including comparison charts, image highlights, and image and text overlay.
+Taking advantage of these modules—and following our product photography tips—can help you make the best of EBC.

-As we’ve mentioned, one of the biggest draws of A+ Content is its visual appeal.
+As we’ve mentioned, one of the biggest draws of Enhanced Brand Content is its visual appeal.
 Instead of presenting your potential customers with product descriptions, bullet points, and walls of text, you can integrate text with photography, graphics, and comparison charts.
-It’s important to make sure you’re keeping your text succinct and interesting, or you’re defeating the purpose of A+ Content.
+It’s important to make sure you’re keeping your text succinct and interesting, or you’re defeating the purpose of EBC.

 Make sure every word in your listing page serves a purpose.
 Using bullet points and less text makes your product information easy to skim and keeps it from being overwhelming for customers.
 Capitalizing keywords may be helpful.
 Keep it simple, professional, and optimized for Amazon.